Usually nothing bad, but sometimes…

 So why is household power loss different?

-Unfortunately, all too many times it’s nowhere near that clean.
+Unfortunately, many times it’s not that clean.

 - Power “surges” as power lines short with each other or fall onto other electrical equipment.
 A surge pushes the voltage above the normal 120 volts.
 Automated equipment is supposed to cut power when this happens, but the leading edge of the surge almost always makes it out to customers in some form.